Disclaimer: Psilocybin is a potentially illegal substance and we do not encourage you to use mushrooms if it is not lawful to do so in your area.

 Jamaica doesn’t seem to have a problem with magic mushroom use, and there are even a number of shroom retreats in the country.

 In the Netherlands, although psilocybin mushrooms are illegal, a loophole in the law allows for the cultivation, purchase, and use of “magic truffles.”
 Truffles are just a different stage of development of a mushroom, and truffles of psilocybin mushroom species still contain hefty quantities of psilocybin.
+You can purchase truffles for microdosing online.

 In Austria, the use of psilocybin mushrooms is decriminalized, but you may be required to attend therapy if you’re found with them.
 You can also grow your own mushrooms, as long as they’re for aesthetic purposes and you don’t ingest them…